JayaPradhi/private-Ai/README.md

 6.Vector Database Generation: Using Chroma's 'from_documents' method, a new vector database is created.
 This database incorporates the embeddings generated in the previous step, along with the updated text chunks.
 This database serves as a repository of information that the model can search through.

-7.Contextual Answer Generation: When a user asks a question, the model retrieves relevant context from the vector database.
+7.Contextual Answer Generation:  User asks a question, the model retrieves relevant context from the vector database.
 Based on both the context and the question, it generates a response using the Mistral Llama model.
 This ensures that the response is not only accurate but also contextually appropriate.

 8.Output: Finally, the parsed output, which is the generated response, is returned to the user.
 This could be displayed in various ways depending on the interface you've designed for your system.